Dr. Dabber Aurora Vaporizer Review: The Quick and Dirty

 Dropping the budder in, I placed everything back on the battery.
 With five clicks, it was heating up.

 I prefer low-temp dabs, so I chose the lowest setting, green.
 Blue indicates medium heat, and pink indicates the highest setting.

 In what felt like seconds, the unit was roaring and ready to go.

 I’m usually pretty skeptical of smaller vape pens because I feel like they shouldn’t pack a huge punch.

+My first few inhales proved shockingly disappointing.
 But, by my fourth inhale, I sensed a shift in the pen.

 Out of sheer excitement, I’d forgotten to season my atomizer –a Dual Quartz Rod with Quartz Dish.

 By no means is seasoning required, especially for quartz.
 But, it provides a much better taste up front, if you do.
 Head here for more information about seasoning atomizers.

 In any event, it’s clear I forgot to season it, which lead to a super funky taste.